-When you sign up at PointsBet and use code ‘LEGAL1500’, you’ll get two risk-free bets up to $1000.
-Place your first Fixed Odds bet and if it loses, you’ll get credited back up to $500 in Free Bets and then place your first PointsBetting bet and if it loses, you’ll get the same refund again.
+When you sign up at PointsBet and use code ‘LEGAL1500’, you’ll get two risk-free bets up to $2000.
+Place your first Fixed Odds bet, and if it loses, you’ll get credited back up to $500 in Free Bets.
+Then place your first PointsBetting bet up to $1500, and if it loses, you’ll get the same refund again.

 How long does a withdrawal from PointsBet take?

 Withdrawals at PointsBet will vary on the method.
 Typically, withdrawals take 3-5 days.
 Also, your account may be subject to a security review which adds on a few more days.
 Your best bet is to use the PointsBet Prepaid Mastercard as transfers onto the card are instantaneous.